 Proposing a change to design

-If you want to make changes to MuseScore's design then you should make a post in the Development and Technology Preview Forum.
+If you want to propose a change to MuseScore's design then you should make a post in the Development and Technology Preview Forum.
 Your post should include:

 - A description of your idea.